UVSasa/Wazuh-Siem/README.md

 # Wazuh EDR Lab

 Welcome to my Wazuh-based Endpoint Detection & Response (EDR) lab!
-This repository documents my hands-on journey in building and managing a cyber defense lab using open-source tools like **Wazuh**, **Elasticsearch**, and **Kibana**.
+This repository documents my hands-on journey in building and managing a cyber defense lab using the open-source tools **Wazuh**.
+The goal is to go beyond textbook knowledge and develop practical

 The goal of this lab is to strengthen my skills in cyber defense.
-I will be practicing things like:
+With these skills translating to real-world applcation in areas like:
+- practical SIEM configuration
+- Noise Reduction & Alert Prioritization
-- Log collection and analysis
+- Log Source Integration
-- Host and network monitoring
-- Threat hunting
-- Custom rule creation
-- Incident detection and response
-- Mapping alerts to the MITRE ATT&CK framework
+- Mapping & Understanding Network Environments

 ---